OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 We advise using fewer than 10 environments to reduce:

-- performance problems
+- Performance problems
--	project redundancy and overlap
+- Project redundancy and overlap
--	unnecessary clutter on the dashboard
+- Unnecessary clutter on the dashboard

 ![An image of Octopus with ideal environment setup, mirroring a common development pipeline](environments.png "width=500")